-- Besides looking at typical values, sometimes we want to see extreme values, like the smallest and largest values. - To find these values, we can use the min, max or range functions. - Which of the color scores had the smallest min value?
-Which had the largest max value? - Use the range function to calculate the max and min values of your predominant color - The difference between a variable's smallest and largest value is often refered to as the range of the variable.
+- Besides looking at typical values, sometimes we want to see extreme values, like the smallest and largest values. - To find these values, we can use the min, max or range functions.
+These functions use a similar syntax as the mean function. - Find the min value and max value for your predominant color. - Apply the range function to your predominant color and describe the output. - The range of a variable is the difference between available smallest and largest value. - Notice, however, that our range function calculates the maximum and minimum values for a variable, but not the difference between them. - Later in this lab you will create a custom Range function that will calculate the difference.